-Grade Level Credits Required

-Sophomore 5

-Junior 11

-Senior 17

-^{}Tenth Grade: Of the five credits, three must be credits required for graduation, one of which is English.
-Eleventh Grade: Of the eleven credits, seven must be credits required for graduation, four of which must be English, Math, Science, and Social Studies.
+Grade Level Credits Required Credit Information Tenth Grade (Sophomore) 5 Of the five credits, three must be credits required for graduation, one of which is English.
+Eleventh Grade (Junior) 11 Of the eleven credits, seven must be credits required for graduation, four of which must be English, Math, Science, and Social Studies.
+Twelfth Grade (Senior) 17 Of the seventeen credits, four credits must be earned in English, Math, Science, and Social Studies; sufficient credits (and verified credits) must be planned to ensure graduation in May.